 No. Autopsies performed under the Washoe County Regional Medical Examiner’s jurisdiction are free of charge.
 Cases referred to the Washoe County Regional Medical Examiner's Office from other counties incur fees which are the responsibility of the referring county.

-Please complete the form below to request a copy of a report.
 Records, when available, will be transmitted via secure e-mail.
 Please note that examination reports generally take between 10 and 12 weeks to complete.
 Reports will not be released if they are pending further investigation or are part of an ongoing legal proceeding.

 The Washoe County Regional Medical Examiner's Office does not issue Death Certificates.

 Death Certificates, when completed, may be obtained through the Washoe County Health District's Vital Records Office.
 Click the logo below to be taken to the Vital Records Office website.

 Depending on the circumstances of death and type of investigation, Death Certificates may require ten to twelve weeks for completion.

 Medical Examiners and Coroners are distinct titles referring to individuals who complete somewhat similar or overlapping roles, but have very different histories and current-day training and qualifications.